 Still, even with the best quality control, moisture may still find its way past insulation.
 In other words, there are almost no methods that can guarantee CUI prevention, but its ravaging effects can be limited with superior insulation and scheduled coatings maintenance.

 Mark Tool & Rubber has been installing insulation on high temp pipes and equipment for over 60 years and counting.
 Our state-of-the-art SplashTRON® pipeline coating bonds permanently to metal and can be expected to protect against corrosion for the life of the platform.
-It’s the best way to prevent CUI, and is used by the leading producers of oil, gas and transmission companies.
-We also carry our MG-2400 non-drying coating for moderate temperatures and cold ferrous applications.
+It’s the best way to prevent CUI, and is used by the leading producers of oil, gas, and transmission companies.